It’s all in the formatting

 While creating new content is great, don’t forget about the work you’ve already done.
 Try to make time to go back to your previous posts and reformat and update them.

-In my ‘Give Bang to you Blogs’ guide that I give to all of my clients, I discuss how your blogs can be repurposed and re-shared so that you get the most out of your work.
+In my ‘Give Bang to you Blogs’ guide, I discuss how your blogs can be repurposed and re-shared so that you get the most out of your work.
+You can sign up now and get it in your inbox 👇

-So that’s taking snippets and sharing them on your socials or in your email newsletters, using the topic to create discussions by asking questions, and repointing people back to your website to read that blog.
+Take snippets from your blog and share them on your socials or in your email newsletters, using the topic to create discussions by asking questions, and repointing people back to your website to read that blog.
 Not everyone will have seen it the first time you shared it.

 It’s also reformatting them to make them more readable, more digestible, and more engaging.